awsdocs/amazon-rds-user-guide/doc_source/APITroubleshooting.md

 # Troubleshooting Applications on Amazon RDS<a name="APITroubleshooting"></a>

+Amazon RDS provides specific and descriptive errors to help you troubleshoot problems while interacting with the Amazon RDS API\.

 **Topics**
 + [Retrieving Errors](#RetrievingErrors)
 + [Troubleshooting Tips](#TroubleshootingTipss)

-Amazon RDS provides specific and descriptive errors to help you troubleshoot problems while interacting with the Amazon RDS API\.
+ For information about troubleshooting for Amazon RDS DB instances, see [Troubleshooting for Amazon RDS](CHAP_Troubleshooting.md)\.

 ## Retrieving Errors<a name="RetrievingErrors"></a>